digitalcredentials/signing-service/README.md

 #### did:web generator

-Setting up a did:web is a bit more complicated because - unlike a did:key - a did `document` has to be publicly available and in particular for a did:web, must be hosted at a public url.
+Setting up a did:web is a bit more complicated because - unlike a did:key - a did `document` has to be publicly available and must be hosted at a public url.

 So you can generate a did:web document using our other convenience endpoint: